Service Terms and Conditions

 It does include:

-Conversion work, 6-bit coding, application of new AR coatings, element scratch removal, focus finger tabs, new part fabrication and other projects that fall outside the full services, are arranged at prices established between the customer and Skyllaney Opto-Mechanics.
+Conversion work, 6-bit coding, element scratch removal, focus finger tabs, new part fabrication and other projects that fall outside the full services, are arranged at prices established between the customer and Skyllaney Opto-Mechanics.
 It typically happens during the evaluation phase of a lens at our workshop, unless those estimates have been agreed through an exchange of communications which may include photos of the lens or work to undertake and may include phone calls.

 If, during the standard full service, we find something unexpected inside the lens that neither the customer nor we were aware of (this does not happen often, but sometimes internal parts are broken, and the only way to discover this is via disassembly while servicing).
 If this should happen, we often will take a photo of the issue, and notify the customer with a discussion on how they would like to proceed.